phcdevworks/ruby_api_pack_cloudways/README.md

         api_email: 'Your Cloudways Email'
         api_key: 'Your Cloudways API Key'

-Some examples using tour editor of choice to open your credentials.yml.enc:
+Some examples using your editor of choice to open your credentials.yml.enc:

     EDITOR="atom --wait" bin/rails credentials:edit